Veterans

 Hey Shorty!

-The picture of me the Gnome on the big bike this picture was taken at The National Motorcycle Museum .
+Terry says: The picture of me the Gnome on the big bike this picture was taken at The National Motorcycle Museum .
 Nabiac .
 New South Wales .
 Australia.

-Erik Gundersen at VSRA, Leicester Dinner
+Erik Gundersen At VSRA, Leicester Dinner

 Erik with VSRA President Pete Saunders